Last Updated on 2025-07-24 by Jorge Bastos

 Dona Joana Rabo-de-Peixe

-Located in the old part of Funchal, Dona Joana Rabo-de-Peixe is one of the most famous restaurants in Funchal.
+Located in the historic center of Funchal, Dona Joana Rabo-de-Peixe is one of the most renowned restaurants in Funchal.
 It is frequented both by locals and tourists, serving typical Madeiran food such as black swordfish with Madeiran banana, tomato soup, and grilled limpets, among others.

 It’s a nice restaurant, well-located, and has quality dishes.
 However, we did not find it an extraordinary or memorable experience.